 This class both is and is not really a math class.
 While you will be learning how to do statistical calculations by hand, this course is very different from courses taught in mathematics departments.
 The focus will be on increasing your conceptual understanding of statistics.
 In the past, most students have found that the "number crunching" in this class is relatively easy; it is the conceptual understanding of statistical methods that can be difficult for some.
 Once you understand the concepts, you will probably have little trouble doing calculations.
-Exams will be focused on conceptual understanding, while homework assignments will apply concepts to actual problems.
+In-class quizzes will primarily focus on conceptual understanding, while homework assignments will apply concepts to actual problems.
 Please keep this in mind as you approach this course.